SaurabhJha/lexpar/README.md

 ![alt compiler-frontend-illustration](img/compiler_frontend.png)

+This parser can recognise canonical LR(1) grammars which is the largest set of grammars for which bottom-up parsers can be built.
+In contrast, yacc recognises LALR(1) grammar which is more restrictive than canonical LR(1).
+Yacc was written at a time when computers had limited memory.
+With new and faster computers, there is no reason we cannot take advantage of canonical LR(1) grammars.

 The regular expressions and the grammar are specified using a JSON file.
 As an overview to the process, let's write an example configuration.
 Later, we will cover the details of notation to write regular expressions, grammar, and syntax directed definitions.